FaceApp is sorry its 'hot' filter gives people light skin tones

-Stop me if you've heard this one before: an app that uses augmented reality to make face filters gets in trouble after a short-sighted feature.
+Stop me if you've heard this one before: An app that uses augmented reality to make face filters gets in trouble because of a short-sighted feature.

 FaceApp is riding a wave of popularity in recent weeks as people started posting memes of the photo-editing tool, giving smiles to grimacing faces like the Undertaker's.